 as usual.
 However, before obtaining the desired EoS, it is pertinent to discuss the global sign of the temperature.
 The Eq. (\ref{eq12}) gives the usual relation between surface gravity and temperature.
 So, at first sight, the final global sign of the temperature depends on the final sign of surface gravity.
 This means that, in principle, both positive and negative temperatures are allowed.
-This is so because the surface gravity is not always positive defined on the $AH$.
+This is because the surface gravity is not always positive-definite on $AH$.
 This fact is intimately related to the inner/outer feature of the $AH$.
 For an inner $AH$, the surface gravity is negative in nature, since the congruence along the ingoing null direction vanishes on the $AH$, that is, $\theta_{-}=0$ and the congruence along outgoing null direction is positive, that is, $\theta_{+}>0$ (the future case stands for the opposite situation: $\theta_{+}=0$ and $\theta_{-}<0$).
 Besides, the past/future characteristic is related with the Lie derivative of the ingoing null congruence along the null outgoing direction, that is, $\mathcal{L}_{+}\theta_{-}>0$ for past and $\mathcal{L}_{+}\theta_{-}<0$ for future.
 Therefore, one has the following four cases: i) inner-past $AH$ \{$\theta_{-}=0$; $\theta_{+}>0$; $\mathcal{L}_{+}\theta_{-}>0$\}, ii) outer-past \{$\theta_{-}=0$; $\theta_{+}>0$; $\mathcal{L}_{+}\theta_{-}<0$\}, iii) inner-future $AH$ \{$\theta_{+}=0$; $\theta_{-}<0$; $\mathcal{L}_{-}\theta_{+}>0$\} and outer-future $AH$ \{$\theta_{+}=0$; $\theta_{-}<0$; $\mathcal{L}_{-}\theta_{+}<0$\} \cite{Helou:2015yqa,Helou:2015zma}.
 On the other hand, the specific matter content dominating the different epochs of the Universe's evolution corresponds to inner $AH$.